 Example: Rod says to Emily, if you believe in climate change, then the policies it requires will destroy our way of life.
-Consequently destroying our whole country and we will die, destitute, and homeless.
+Consequently destroying our entire country and we will die, destitute and homeless.
 In this example, we see how Rod attaches unsubstantiated conclusions to climate change.

 3) The Poor Argument Fallacy

 Presuming the substance of the argument is invalid because of the poor presentation of the facts.
 There are few things more frustrating than watching someone poorly argue a valid point.
 Much of the time a debate is won not because the victor is right, but because they are better at debating.
 They are better at presenting a compelling argument, even if it is completely wrong.
 No example necessary.

 Saying that the burden of proof lies not with the person making the claim, but with someone else to disprove their hypothesis or claim.
 The burden of proof lies with the person making the argument or claim, not upon someone else to disprove.
 The inability, or disinclination, to disprove a claim does not make the claim valid.